outsmartchad/solana-trading-cli/README.md

 - src/helpers/check_balance.js: check the balance of a given token in your wallet

-### if you think this project is useful, please give us a star🌟, it will help us a lot or consider to buy us a coffee, solana address: 8FV2wovZuac8ZFMYMpRJGEG1vpBQGwLYiU31eR86Bp3g
+### if you think this project is useful, please give us a star🌟, it will help us a lot or consider to buy us a coffee 📚🎧☕,

+### solana address: 8FV2wovZuac8ZFMYMpRJGEG1vpBQGwLYiU31eR86Bp3g

 ### it is a work in progress, we are still working on it, if you have any suggestions, please let us know.